 Everyone who receives full time care and who has health needs should be assessed for full NHS Continuing Healthcare funding.

-However, most people who need full time care are told they have to pay for their own care, and many people find that they are assessed first by their local authority – to look at their financial means.
+However, most people who need full time care are told they have to pay for their own care, and many people have a financial assessment done first by their local authority – to look at their financial means.

 This is the wrong way round.